IBM/Ansible-Automation-Platform-L3/docs/Part 3/05 Launching WAS.md

 When satisfied, press *ESC* and *:x* and *Return* to save and exit the YAML file.

 Finally, execute the completed Playbook.
-!!! note "Sellers and Technical Sellers"
+!!! note "SELLERS AND TECHNICAL SELLERS"
     This step must be performed by *both* **Sellers** and **Technical Sellers**.
 ```
 ansible-playbook was.yml -v